Skip to main content

 Duty

-The concept of “duty” is one that is well-grounded in the law and in precedent.
+The law and precedent strongly support the concept of “duty.”
 Generally, every person owes the world around him or her a “duty” to use reasonable care, and to not cause unnecessary harm to other people, property and other things.
 Professionals such as doctors have a heightened duty of care towards others when treating them because of their status as trained professionals.

 Breach

-Assuming that the presence of a duty on the part of the defendant has been established, the plaintiff must then prove that the defendant breached that duty either by acting or failing to act.
+If we assume that the defendant has a duty, the plaintiff must then prove that the defendant broke that duty by either doing the act or not doing the act.
 The standard applied here is the “reasonable person” standard, which means that the decision maker in a case must decide what a “reasonable person” would have done or not done under similar circumstances.
-A breach of duty may be shown if it is decided that the defendant did not act in that manner.
+If we determine that the defendant did not act in that manner, it can demonstrate a breach of duty.

 Causation

-Once the first two elements have been proven, the plaintiff must move on to prove causation, one of the most complicated legal theories that exists in the realm of personal injury law.
+After proving the first two elements, the plaintiff must proceed to prove causation, which is one of the most intricate legal theories in the field of personal injury law.
 Basically, the plaintiff must prove that the defendant’s breach of duty caused the injuries that occurred.
 There are several tests that a court will apply to help reach this determination.
-The plaintiff must show that but for the defendant’s action, the plaintiff likely would not have been injured.
+The plaintiff needs to demonstrate that if it weren’t for the defendant’s actions, the plaintiff would probably not have suffered any injuries.

 Damages